TUW-OeAW-MR-Lab/Audio-Apps/Demo-Jungle/README.md

 - use startSPATIALIZE.m to spatialize sound

 ## Play Demo
+### Standalone
 - run batch file _OPEN DEMO.bat (opened with pd)
 - press green "start" button to start demo
 - optional: use light green buttons to start delayed, or to enable loop
 - orange fader (left) controls volume
 - demo can be combined with demo "realtime reverb" (Mix 1 configuration)
-- press red "stop" button to stop demo, or close all pd windows
+- press "stop" or close all Pd windows to stop demo
+### OSC
+- launch batch file _OPEN DEMO.bat
+- use OSC commands to control demo

 ## OSC Commands
 The app is listening to port 10007.
 The following commands can be used to communicate with Demo-Fly via OSC: